Keparoo/Tapntable/README.md

 At a high level, the app's backend is implemented with a PostgreSQL database and a RESTful API implemented in Javascript and Express.
 The frontend is implemented in React, using a Redux store and Google’s Material UI for design elements.

-## Current Updates
+## Features under development

-* Add a demo-user account for demonstration
+* Add Tooltips for manager functions
+* Create Demo mode login button that creates a new token
+* Continue separation of concerns refactor
+* Manage users page
+* Look at update count clear count button.
+Rerender on change
+* Redesign look of Welcome page
+* Migrate deployment URL to tapntable.com
-* Add tooltips to interface
+* Add help button to server page

 ## Frontend